-- 1) If we made an error in adding up your points to obtain your total score, all you need to do is type up a short explanation describing the points we failed to add, attach it to your assignment, and place both in my mailbox in Vance. - 2) My intent is that you only lose points once for a mistake.
+- 1) If we made an error in adding up your points to obtain your total score, all you need to do is type up a short explanation describing the points we failed to add, attach it to your assignment, and email both to me or place both in my mailbox in Vance. - 2) My intent is that you only lose points once for a mistake.
 Sometimes, an error in one part of an assignment creates incorrect answers in another part of the assignment.
 In that case, we look for internal consistency.
 If your answer would have been correct had you not made your earlier mistake, we will note the mistake but not deduct further points for it.
 Similarly, if in a case you repeat the same calculation in a number of circumstances, we will deduct points only once for a calculation error but we will try to note it every time.

-If you believe that we inadvertently deducted points multiple times for the same error, please type up a detailed explanation and submit it along with the assignment to my mailbox in Vance.
+If you believe that we inadvertently deducted points multiple times for the same error, please type up a detailed explanation and submit it along with the assignment via email or to my mailbox in Vance.
 Be sure to take the time to make sure you understand the errors you made before submitting the regrade request.
 Also, if an error is circled but no point deduction is noted, we did not take off points for it.

 - 3) To aid your understanding of the material and of the grading philosophy, I typically provide an explanation of how the points were allocated.
-If you believe your grading was not consistent with the stated guidelines, please type up a detailed explanation and submit it along with the assignment to my mailbox in Vance.
+If you believe your grading was not consistent with the stated guidelines, please type up a detailed explanation and submit it along with the assignment to me by email or to my mailbox in Vance.
 Be sure to take the time to make sure you understand the errors you made before submitting the regrade request.
 If not, you run the risk that you actually did worse than you thought and were too generous with the points given.
 In addition, under no circumstances will I consider regrade requests that allege that the grading guidelines are unfair.
 The guidelines are applied equally to everyone, thus are equitable.
 Rather, the regrade request is intended to correct errors in adhering to the rubric. - 4) If you merely would like an explanation of the grading on an assignment, submit your assignment with a typed cover letter letting me know what you would like me to explain.
 We will set up a time to meet and I will explain it to you.
-Under no circumstances will I go over the grading of your assignment in "real time," with no forewarning.
+I cannot go over the grading of your assignment in "real time," with no forewarning I need enough notice to review it in advance.